Spartanburg, Clinton, Newberry, Columbia, Orangeburg, Goose Creek, Charleston

 Goose Creek southeast to Charleston - U.S. 52 and 78

-The Smoky Park Bridges carry eight overall lanes of traffic, with auxiliary lanes running in each direction between Westgate Parkway / Patton Avenue and the Downtown interchange.
+Built in 1968, the 1,315 foot long Smoky Park Bridges carry eight overall lanes of traffic, with auxiliary lanes running in each direction between Westgate Parkway / Patton Avenue and the Downtown interchange.
 The substandard bridges have no shoulders.
 Photo taken August 23, 2003.

 First planned in 1987, the extension of Interstate 26 northward from Asheville to Interstates 81 & 181 near Fordtown, Tennessee allowed truck traffic that was banned on U.S. 19 & 23 a more efficient method to access I-81 to the north.1 The new nine-mile six-lane freeway opened from Mars Hill to the Tennessee state line on Tuesday August 5, 2003.
 Rising to a height of 4,000 feet above sea level,2 the final segment replaced a narrow 11-mile segment of U.S. 23 from Sams Gap southward to Mars Hill.1

-Taking seven years to complete at a cost of $230 million, the Mars Hill to Sams Gap segment of Interstate 26 has no more than a six percent grade as compared to a nine percent grade on the old U.S. 23 routing.
+Taking seven years to complete at a cost of $230 million, the Mars Hill to Sams Gap segment of Interstate 26 has no more than a six percent grade as compared to a nine percent grade on the old route of U.S. 23.
 The roadway features a 215-foot tall bridge, high enough in the mountains to where engineers installed a de-icing system that can be activated by telephone.
 Additionally a fog detection system with warning lights was incorporated into the route as are three runaway truck ramps.
 Eighty percent of the funds to build the I-26 extension was derived from the Appalachian Regional Commission.3

-It was hoped that in addition to providing a new truck route to I-81, that the extended Interstate 26 would enhance the local economies of the counties between Asheville and the Tri-Cities Region of Tennessee.
-Projections forecast a tripling of the traffic count at the state line by the year 2010, with up to 16,000 vehicles per day (vpd) predicted.
+It was anticipated that in addition to providing a new truck route to I-81, that the extended Interstate 26 would enhance local economies of the counties between Asheville and the Tri-Cities Region of Tennessee.
+Projections initially forecast a tripling of the traffic count at the state line by the year 2010, with up to 16,000 vehicles per day (vpd) predicted.
 TDOT traffic counts in 2014 however totaled just 7,430 vpd, down from 8,774 vpd recorded in 2010.